FICO Score Explained: 5 Factors, 90% Rule

 - 300–579 Poor — secured products only.

 - Drop reported utilization below 10% — pay before statement close.
-20–50 points in one cycle.
+Score changes typically show in 30–45 days after the next statement is reported.

 - Become an authorized user on a seasoned, low-utilization card.
 Inherits age + history.